edia8/Flashcard/README.md

 # Flashcard
  - working flashcard in HTML/CSS/Javascript
- - actual utility: for the moment it only has a HTML dynamic table linked to a JSON file that stores table content
+ - actual utility: for the moment it only has a HTML dynamic table linked to a JSON file that stores table content <br><br>
  <h>Future features</h>
  - HTML menu
  - asociation flashcard system